-Dividing Property After A Divorce
+Dividing Property In A Bay Area – California Divorce

 In California, community property law regulates the division of property between divorcing spouses.
 Under California law, a property division order cannot be modified without a showing of fraud, mistake, distress, or other significant factors.
 For this reason, if you are considering divorce, you need a lawyer who guards your rights from the very beginning.

 At the Law Offices of John A. Guthrie, our attorneys carefully review every category of real and personal property with each client to be sure that all property is classified properly.
-Located in Pleasanton, California, we serve clients throughout the surrounding area.
+Located in Pleasanton, and Danville, California, we serve clients throughout the surrounding area.

 Answering Your Questions About Community Property